Point Cloud Resampling Through Hypergraph Signal Processing: Introduction

-Despite the aforementioned successes, graph-based and feature-based resampling methods still exhibit some limitations.
+Despite these and other successes, graph-based and feature-based resampling methods still need to overcome some limitations.
 For graph-based methods, each graph edge can only model pairwise relationships even though multilateral interactions of point data represent highly informative characteristics of 3D objects.
-For example, bilateral connections cannot represent multilateral relationship among points on the same surface directly since each surface covers more than two points.
-Another open issue is the efficient construction of a graph for an arbitrary point cloud.
-Among feature-based methods, how to select adequate features and filter parameters remains a challenge.
-How to develop a general model with robust parameter selection remains an open problem.
+For example, bilateral connections only partially represent multilateral relationship among multiple points on the same surface.
+Another open issue relates to the efficient construction of a graph for an arbitrary point cloud.
+Among feature-based methods, how to select adequate features and filter parameters remains a practical design challenge.
+The development of a general model with robust parameter selection remains an open problem.

-Some recent works have successfully applied hypergraphs to model and characterize the multilateral interactions among multimedia data points \cite{d5}.
+There have been some reported successes at applying hypergraphs to model and characterize the multilateral interactions among multimedia data points \cite{d5}.
 Hypergraph consists of nodes and hyperedges.
-Since each hyperedge can include more than two nodes, hypergraph provides a more general representation of point clouds to model multilateral point relationships on object surfaces.
-Furthermore, by generalizing graph signal processing (GSP) \cite{d9}, hypergraph signal processing (HGSP) \cite{d6,d8} has demonstrated notable successes in processing point clouds for segmentation, sampling, and denoising \cite{d7,c11}.
+Since each hyperedge can include more than two nodes, hypergraph provides a more general tool in point cloud processing to model multilateral point relationships on object surfaces.
+Furthermore, as a generalization of graph signal processing (GSP) \cite{d9}, hypergraph signal processing (HGSP) \cite{d6,d8} has enjoyed additional notable successes in processing point clouds for segmentation, sampling, and denoising \cite{d7,c11}.

 In this paper, we propose a novel 3D point cloud resampling method using kernel filtering based on hypergraph signal processing.
-Based on hypergraph stationary process, we first estimate hypergraph kernel basis for point cloud.
-We define a local smoothness with respect to high-pass filtering in the spectral domain for resampling.
-In order to test the model preserving property on complex models, we apply a simple method for point cloud recovery based on alpha complex and Poisson sampling.
-We then present experimental results to demonstrate the compression efficiency and robustness of our proposed point-cloud resampling method.
+Leveraging hypergraph stationary process, we first estimate hypergraph kernel basis for a point cloud.
+We further define a local smoothness with respect to high-pass filtering in spectrum domain for resampling.
+In order to test the model preserving property on complex models, we develop a simple method for point cloud recovery based on alpha complex and Poisson sampling.
+Our experimental results demonstrate the compression efficiency and robustness of our proposed point-cloud resampling method.